 Independent curator and writer Paul Wombell compared this series to the Greek myth of Orpheus and Eurydice saying, “With the use of the camera and a mirror Guillaume Amat has made photographic images that simultaneously look forward and backwards.
 They create a strange dreamlike landscape where buildings and figures float in the center of the picture and suggest that he has two sets of eyes, both at the front and back of his head.
 Orpheus would have been impressed.” – Source

 As I will be experimenting with mirrors in my practice I found Guillaume’s work to be very inspiring and interesting.
-I agree with Paul Wombells description as it like a photo the looks forward and backwards at the same time.
+They make me feel that the photo has more space.
+I agree with Paul Wombells description as it is like the photo looks forward and backwards at the same time.
 I would say that it is like a extra canvas added to an photo with can deliver multiple impacts to the viewer.
 It would have taken a keen eye to line up these kinds of shots which Guillaume performed well.
-Occasionally the help of others would be required as displayed in the image above – Guillaume would have had two subjects in the image, one behind physical mirror and the other in the reflection, unless, it was done through photoshop which I doubt as it its not needed.
+Occasionally the help of others would be required as displayed in the image above – Guillaume would have had two subjects in the image, one behind physical mirror and the other in the reflection, unless, it was done through photoshop which I doubt as its not needed.